+b.
 Non-possessory pledge.
-A non-possessory pledge may be granted over present or subsequently acquired movable assets, including machinery, equipment, tradenames, royalties, and accounts receivable.
+A non-possessory pledge may be granted over present or subsequently acquired movable assets, including machinery, equipment, tradenames, and accounts receivable.
 This type of pledge does not involve the physical delivery of the pledged asset.
 Unless otherwise agreed or restricted in the pledge agreement, the pledgor has the right to use the pledged assets, combine them with others, use them to manufacture other assets, receive and use any revenue the pledged assets generate, and sell them in the pledgor's ordinary course of business.
-This sort of pledge becomes relevant in transactions where the actual possession of the goods cannot be transferred to the creditor (e.g., operational assets, or projectrelated assets such as wind farms, oil platforms, or any other large equipment).
+This sort of pledge becomes relevant in transactions where the actual possession of the goods cannot be transferred to the creditor (e.g., operational assets, or project-related assets such as wind farms, oil platforms, or any other large equipment).
 Non-possessory pledge agreements must be in writing, formalized before a notary public and registered with the Sole Registry of Security Interest over Movable Assets (Registro Único de Garantías Mobiliarias).
-Assets pledged under a non-possessory pledge agreement may not be pledged again in favor of other creditors, even if granted with a lesser priority, as this is considered a felony.